 Students entering into PHED 3106 must provide an original Police/Vulnerable Sector Check (PVSC) that has been completed within 12 months of the course start date.
 Students can obtain a requisition for a police check by contacting the Physical and Health Education Coordinator, which may be requested by certain jurisdictions and may assist in speeding up the process.

-Students entering into PHED 4106 will be required to sign an Offense Declaration; however, in the event that their PVSC is not on file or completely outdated it will be their responsibility to obtain an new one for their course.
+Students entering into PHED 4106 will be required to sign an Offense Declaration; however, in the event that their PVSC is not on file or older than 3 years it will be their responsibility to obtain an new one for their course.
 Costs associated with obtaining the document are to be borne by the applicant.

 How often do I need to renew my Vulnerable Sector Police Check?

-The BPHE program will accept PVSCs that are dated within 12 months of the course start date; however, should your placement host require more recent documentation then you will be required to provide one prior to any placement involvement.
-The document is considered valid for one calendar year from the date it was issued.
-P
+The BPHE program will accept PVSCs that are dated within 12 months of the course start date for PHED 3106 and a signed Offense Declaration for PHED 4106; however, should your placement host require more recent documentation then you will be required to provide one prior to any placement involvement.

 What does CLP stand for?